apiverve/tenseconverter.NET-API/Readme.md

 ###### Define Query

 ```
-var queryOptions = new tenseconverterQueryOptions {
+var queryOptions = new TenseConverterQueryOptions {
   text = "I am walking down the street, and I can see a dog",
   tense = "past"
 };